phax/peppol-commons/README.md

 # News and noteworthy

+* v8.1.7 - work in progress
+    * Updated to ph-commons 9.4.7
 * v8.1.6 - 2020-08-25
     * Added re-usable SMP result to JSON conversion
 * v8.1.5 - 2020-08-20